BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 The revelation triggered an existential crisis among the seeker community, but some kept going even though there was nothing to find.

-Years later, a remake of the game was made for the PS4, and the seekers were granted what they always wanted: the door could finally be opened, revealing a secret chamber at the center of which a throne and sword could be found.
+Years later, a remake of the game was made for the PS4, and a miracle happened.
+The dedication of the seekers, for all these years, paid off: the door that was shut could now be opened.
+The seekers almost willed the secret chamber into existence and were rewarded with a throne and a sword within.

 Nowadays, data-mining and emulation are commonplace.
 This means we can know everything that is in a game, and by subtraction, everything that is not (like the secret room that did not exist in the original version of Shadow of the Colossus).

-Furthermore, I am making an open source space exploration game ([it's called Cosmos Journeyer, check it out!](https://cosmosjourneyer.com/)), and any easter egg or secret feature I would add to the game would be trivially revealed by looking at the code!
+In my own small corner of the world, I am making an open-source space exploration game ([it's called Cosmos Journeyer, check it out!](https://cosmosjourneyer.com/)), and any easter egg or secret feature I would add to the game would be trivially revealed just by looking at the code!

 And that got me thinking.
 How do we make a secret that resists ripping the game apart?
 An unyielding yet solvable mystery that teases players from inside the game, and could survive for years or even decades.

 This article focuses on the technical aspect of how to achieve such a thing.
-How to hint at the secret we want players to find is another rabbit hole that I hope to cover one day, once I learn how to do it!
+Leading players toward the secret is another can of worms, and I hope to cover it one day, once I learn how!

 ## Demo Setup